 Enter at Furman Street and Atlantic Avenue

 Pier 6 is a true destination water playground.
 It’s a two-level play area situated on a small hill, with a river of water winding down from the top level to the bottom.
 There are sprinklers, pumps, small pools to stand and stomp in, and a waterwheel that kids can turn themselves.
 You can spend hours here, and when you’re done, hit the nearby Sandbox Village, Slide Mountain, or Swing Valley.

-If you're looking for a new experience, check out the sprinklers at the newly-opened Domino Park.
+Check out the sprinklers at Domino Park.
 Photo by Rosalind Muggeridge

 Domino Park — Williamsburg

 This recently-opened six-acre park on the Williamsburg waterfront has so many cool features, your kids will never want to leave.
 Water features here include sprays and mist to cool off the little ones, and nearby seating for caregivers.
 Done with water play?
 Head over to the slides and climbing equipment, inspired by the old Domino sugar refinery, for even more fun.

 RELATED: Best FREE Pools for NYC Kids and Toddlers